Bandwidth/ap-docs/methods/calls/getCallsCallIdGatherGatherId.md

 {% common %}

-### Example: Fetch information for a single gather
+### Example 1 of 1: Fetch information for a single gather

 {% sample lang="bash" %}